 The terroir of Sauveterre

 Here, you are clearly in wine country!
-But be careful, the Sauveterre terroir doesn't stop there.
-Let's discover together good products filled with sunshine and the good taste of Provence.
+But be warned, the Sauveterre terroir doesn't stop there.
+Let's discover together the delicious, sun-drenched products with their wonderful taste of Provence.

 Domaine des Bouzons in Sauveterre